-Our flora now has 14,098 known native species across all groups.
-That’s nearly double the number listed in 1913 (7,781 species), and a further 243 species (excluding macrofungi) since the last census in 2010.
+Our flora now has 14,174 known native species across all groups.
+That’s nearly double the number listed in 1913 (7,781 species), and a further 98 species since the last census in 2013.
 More than 50 species new to science are discovered in Queensland each year.

-The macrofungi of Queensland are included here for the first time.
 Separate listings of the naturalised and doubtfully-naturalised flora are also presented for the use of weed officers.
 Species only present in cultivation are not included in any of the census lists.
+A full data set of native and naturalised species is included for the first time.

 This census data is available through the Open Data website and presented in spreadsheets for: